Your Duty Of Care

 25th February 2020

-- The minibus was then driven across town, allegedly by Michael Glen Lewis to attend meetings until 3:16pm that same afternoon, where the young boy was found unresponsive.
+- The minibus was then driven across town, allegedly by Michael Glen Lewis, to attend meetings until 3:16 pm that same afternoon, where the young boy was found unresponsive.

 Any parent would find the background notes very disturbing indeed.
-To ascertain, your beloved child was ‘forgotten’ by a group of people, charged with their duty of care, is quite clearly incomprehensible.
-It was a sad day for many, especially the boys parents and extended family.
+To ascertain, your beloved child was ‘forgotten’ by a group of people charged with their duty of care is quite clearly incomprehensible.
+It was a sad day for many, especially the boy’s parents and extended family.

 Michael Glen Lewis

-Since that incident, the driver and supervising passenger have both been charged with Manslaughter, the CEO of Goodstart Early Learning; Julia Davidson has apologised to the victims family and attempted to make amends to the tragedy that unfolded on the 25th of February, as it was a clear lapse of judgement by the duo, while the child was under their duty of care.
-What is also clear, by comments made by the CEO, Julia Davidson is that cursory checks have been put aside for a more robust approach to ensuring child safety to and from all of the Goodstart Early Learning centers.
+Since that incident, the driver and supervising passenger have both been charged with Manslaughter, the CEO of Goodstart Early Learning; Julia Davidson has apologised to the victims family and attempted to make amends for the tragedy that unfolded on the 25th of February, as it was a clear lapse of judgement by the duo, while the child was under their duty of care.
+What is also clear, by comments made by the CEO, Julia Davidson, is that cursory checks have been put aside for a more robust approach to ensuring child safety to and from all of the Goodstart Early Learning centers.

-Since this incident, a manual check of the entire bus is required and a photograph of the inside of the bus taken and uploaded to the organisations Health and Safety team.
-Along with a supervisor also known as a ‘checker’ is required to sit at the rear of the bus at all times to ensure the children in view are safe at all times.
+Since this incident, a manual check of the entire bus is required, and a photograph of the inside of the bus taken and uploaded to the organisation’s Health and Safety team.
+Along with a supervisor, also known as a ‘checker’, is required to sit at the rear of the bus at all times to ensure the children in view are safe at all times.